 All in all I would say for an indie game, it’s a highly recommend!
 I recommend this action adventure game for everyone who loved Ico and Shadow of the Colossus.
 In my mind it was better than both games put together.
 I will be personally writing to the designer, Fumido Ueda, and congratulating him on a job well done!
 I cannot wait for their next game, whenever that will be.

 Should you play this?
-I say yes, if you like horror!
+I say yes, if you loved Shadow of the Colossus or Ico!

 Bitchin’ Gamer Girl